abarker/recdroidvid/README.rst

 ..
 In vim use this to get output:
        :read !recdroidvid -h

 To see the command-line options, run ``recdroidvid --help | more``.
 The output of that command follows.
+Note that any options can also be set in the config file `~/.recdroidvid_rc.py`.
+The file will be imported and the strings on the list `rdv_options` will be used as the default command-line options.
+See the example config file.

    usage: recdroidvid [-h] [--scrcpy-cmd CMD-STRING] [--numbering-start INTEGER]
                       [--loop] [--autorecord] [--preview-video]